eclipse-tractusx/ssi-docu/specifications/M1/identity.protocol.base.md

 ## 4.1.1.
 VP Access Token

-A Self-iIssued ID Token MAY contain an access token as an `access_token` claim that can be used by the relying party to obtain additional VPs.
+A Self-Issued ID Token MAY contain an access token as an `access_token` claim that can be used by the relying party to obtain additional VPs.

 > TODO: determine claim name